Emotional Well-being

 • Become unaffected by the potentially harmful, unhelpful and unsupportive words and actions of others.

-• Naturally default to an unhurried, considered and deliberate response to deal with whatever life hands or throws at us.
+• Default to an unhurried, considered and deliberate response to deal with whatever others – and life – hands or throws at us.

-• Make a non-negotiable commitment to uncover and attend to any unhealed emotional wounds arising from ongoing or past traumas, conflicts and stressors.
+• Commit, unreservedly, to uncover and attend to any unhealed emotional wounds arising from ongoing or historical traumas, conflicts and stressors.

-• Deepen our awareness of our unconscious needs and seeking to satisfy them in healthy ways.
+• Deepen our awareness of our unconscious needs and discover how to satisfy them in healthy ways.

 To your emotional excellence and beyond…